Council offices close from 12pm 22 December and re-open on 3 January. Services are available online at www.upperhuttcity.com.

 Akatārawa Cemetery is set for an expansion with a project underway that will see the development of a block of adjacent land.

-The cemetery provides burial and ashes interment services to both Upper Hutt and Lower Hutt cities.
+The current operational cemetery provides burial and ashes interment services to both Upper Hutt and Lower Hutt cities.
 However, it's approaching capacity.

 Based on our current burial and ashes interment rates, we estimate that Akatārawa Cemetery will have capacity for new burials and ashes interments until 2026/27.